The Travelcene Guide to KrisFlyer and the PPS Club

 The cheapest redemption, Singapore to Kuala Lumpur or Jakarta in Economy.
 All redemptions listed here are for one-way flights.

-Economy - Singapore to Manila/Bangkok or other ASEAN Cities
+Economy - Singapore to Manila/Bangkok or other ASEAN Cities (with 2.5k left over) or to Hong Kong

 Upgrade - Economy Standard to Premium Economy on Singapore to Hong Kong or Taipei